-Based on the results of the Decision Tree algorithm, an accuracy score of approximately 50% indicates that our model can somewhat predict the maximum price category using the selected features, namely, minimum temperature, rainfall, evaporation, sunshine and max wind speed.
+Based on the results of the Decision Tree algorithm, an accuracy score of approximately 50% indicates that our model can somewhat predict the maximum price category using the selected features.
 We’ve experimented by using chi-square test to check the independence of pairs of the features but this resulted to a lower accuracy score.
 Using different random states, tree depths, k-folds and train/test splits will result to different accuracy scores.